- Published on

 Here's what the community said...

-• Bring all the books: Regular books, mini books, interactive books, busy books
+- Bring all the books: Regular books, mini books, interactive books, busy books

-• Engage the motor skills: Magnets, suction spinners, opening/closing snaps and bottles, tiny cars
+- Engage the motor skills: Magnets, suction spinners, opening/closing snaps and bottles, tiny cars

 How to pass the time

 Never fear; there's more to do than endlessly walking the aisles.
-Though you'll probably do a lot of that, too ☺️
+Though you'll probably do a lot of that, too βΊοΈ

-• Build a seat fort on the plane or train.
-You can use a jacket or plane blanket; tuck them in to the headrest and the tray table in front for a cozy little getaway.
-Great especially if you have a window seat!
+- Build a seat fort on the plane or train.
+You can use a jacket or plane blanket; tuck your cover of choice into the headrest in back and tray table in front to create a cozy cave for your little one.
+Especially great if you have a window seat!

-Everyone said that travel has "no rules."
+ππ» This was from our train trip from Paris via Eurostar!
+She loved the makeshift fort, created from tucking my jacket into her seat and the tray table in front of her.Everyone said that travel has "no rules."
 It's survival mode out there.
 Be kind to yourself and your kid, and don't worry about the extra (unhealthy) snacks, screentime, and attention.
-You'll all get through it ❤️
+You'll all get through it β€οΈ

 We'll update this article periodically with more tips as they come in!
 Want to share your tip?
 Email newsletter@amsterdamparentproject.nl and we'll add yours in!